IShalkin/manoe_edu/README.md

 docker-compose up -d

 # Access the frontend at http://localhost:5173
-# Access the orchestrator API at http://localhost:8001
+# Access the API Gateway at http://localhost:8001
 ```

-## 📚 Architecture Documentation

-For developers who want to understand the MANOE architecture in depth:

-- **[Architecture Learning Path](docs/ARCHITECTURE_LEARNING_PATH.md)** - Prioritized guide for learning the codebase
-- **[Execution Traces](docs/EXECUTION_TRACES.md)** - Detailed flow diagrams for key system operations
-- **[UI Architecture](docs/UI_ARCHITECTURE.md)** - Frontend architecture and Glass Brain visualization

-Start with the Learning Path document to understand the foundational patterns before diving into specific implementations.

 ### Docker Services